Cumulocity-IoT/cumulocity-microservice-service-request-mgmt/README.md

 This microservice provides a domain specific API & Model for Field Service Managment (FSM) or Issue-Tracking-System (ITS).

 Following class diagram shows the data model which is implemented by this Microservice.
-These classes and the identifiers are inspired by FSM but can also be used for a ITS in that case handle "Ticket" as ServiceRequest.
+These classes and the identifiers are inspired by FSM but can also be used for a ITS in that case handle ServiceRequest as "Ticket".

 ```mermaid
 classDiagram